airhao3/image-crop-tool/README.md

 # Image Crop Tool

-A simple image cropping tool using Python and Tkinter.
+A simple image cropping tool using Python and Tkinter, with support for converting HEIC images to JPG format.

 ## Features

 - Select input and output folders.
 - Set top and bottom crop values.
+- Convert HEIC images to JPG format.
 - Progress bar to show the cropping process.

 ## Requirements

 - Python 3.x
 - Pillow
-- Tkinter
+- pyheif

 ## Installation